Aelstraz/GPU-Compute/README.md

 	GPUCompute.CreateEmptyGlobalBuffer<Vector3>("myEmptyGlobalBuffer", myEmptyGlobalBufferLength);
  	GPUCompute.SetBufferData<Vector2>("myGlobalVectorBuffer", ref myGlobalVectorBuffer);

-In order to use them in your compute shader, they first need to be linked to your gpuCompute instance as shown:
+In order to use them in your compute shader, they first need to be linked to your GPU Compute instance as shown:

 	gpuCompute.LinkGlobalBuffer("globalBufferName");
 	gpuCompute.LinkGlobalTexture("globalTextureName", "globalTextureName");